The Potteries Collection - Upcycled Pottery Shard Jewellery

-Beside the Sea Glass Collection
+Beside the Sea Collection - Upcycled Sea Glass Jewellery

 Focusing on sea glass from Wales and Seaham (once the location of the world's largest glass factory), as well as some pieces from Cornwall and other places in Europe, it has recently grown to include river glass found in Shropshire.
 Upcycling Sea Glass offers you a punch of colour that almost seems to be light from within.
 All Unearthed Sea Glass is set into Fine Silver so it won't tarnish, ensuring your sea glass will stay bright over time.